 When should a Cub Scout carry these items?

 On any hike or campout with the den or pack.
-By encouraging Cub Scouts to pack and carry their own personal gear items, you’re preparing them for Boy Scouts.
+By encouraging Cub Scouts to pack and carry their own personal gear items, you’re preparing them for Scouts BSA.

 How should a Cub Scout carry these items?

-For convenience — and to make sure no item gets lost — each Cub Scout should carry his Six Essentials in a small fanny pack or backpack.
+For convenience — and to make sure no item gets lost — each Cub Scout should carry his or her Six Essentials in a small fanny pack or backpack.

 Cub Scout leaders should emphasize that these are tools, not toys, and should be used only when needed.